cwonrails/lambda-site-generator/README.md

 First, upload a Markdown file to your test bucket.
 Then use [SAM Local](https://github.com/awslabs/aws-sam-local) to test your Lambda function before deploying it:

-    sam local generate-event s3 --bucket <my-unique-stack-name>-input --key <KEY> | OUTPUT_BUCKET=<my-unique-stack-name>-output sam local invoke "SiteGen"
+    sam local generate-event s3 --bucket <my-input-bucket> --key <KEY> | OUTPUT_BUCKET=<my-output-bucket> sam local invoke "SiteGen"

-`<KEY>` is the name of the Markdown file that you uploaded to the test bucket. `<my-unique-stack-name>-input` and `<my-unique-stack-name>-output` are your input and output buckets, respectively.
+`<KEY>` is the name of the Markdown file that you uploaded to the test bucket. `<my-input-bucket>` and `<my-output-bucket>` are your input and output buckets, respectively.
 After running the command, you should find a new `<KEY>.html` file in your output bucket, with Markdown transformed to HTML.

 ## Build your own site ##